 - The tank is a tad small

-If you’re looking for a beautiful cool mist filter-free humidifier, especially for the bedroom, you can’t go wrong with the Crane Drop Model EE-5301.
+If you’re looking for a beautiful cool mist filter-free humidifier for the bed side use, you can’t go wrong with the Crane Drop Model EE-5301.
 A one-gallon humidifier designed to run for 24 hours on a full tank, this humidifier comes in all the bright colors you can think of – blue, yellow, orange, etc. even better, it has an adjustable mist nozzle so you can direct the moisture with ease.

 The whisper-quiet humidifier uses antimicrobial material to keep all harmful germs at bay.
 The material reduces mold and bacterial growth by up to 99.96%.
 It’s also very easy to clean.
 The bottom fill tank detaches with little effort, as do the water level sensor and removable cap.
 This gives you unrestricted access to the base during cleaning.
 It’s worth noting that Crane offers an optional demineralization filter (HS-1932) for those with excessive minerals in their water.